makazhan/uoe-msc-projects-2020/README.md

 **UM vs UD**

 The shared task data is based on the [Universal Dependencies](https://universaldependencies.org/) (UD) treebanks and follows the same [CoNLL-U format](https://universaldependencies.org/format.html), but due to specifics of the task only words and their morphological analyses are preserved, i.e. lemmata, POS-tags, and morphological features.
-Moreover, the shared task orgonizers have converted UD style morphological annotation into [UniMorph](http://unimorph.org/) (UM) scheme.
+Moreover, the shared task organizers have converted UD style morphological annotation into [UniMorph](http://unimorph.org/) (UM) scheme.

 For example, this is a sentence from the shared task data:
 <pre>